-Within Europe and around the globe, there is increasing recognition that climate impacts may cascade into focal (11) countries from overseas.
-Hence, these remote impacts are becoming more prominent in national and European risk assessments.
+Within Europe, and around the globe, there is increasing recognition that climate impacts may cascade into focal (10) countries from overseas.
+Hence, these remote impacts are becoming more prominent in both national and European risk assessments.
 Several of these remote impact chains have already been examined in this chapter.
-In an increasingly interconnected world, such impact chains are expected to become more prominent, especially given the anticipated impact on compound and multi-hazard events.
+In an increasingly interconnected world, such impact chains are expected to become more prominent in the future, especially given the anticipated impact on compound and multi-hazard events.